Daan-25/i9-9900K-igpu-hackintosh/README.md

 This is an EFI file for systems with a i9-9900K using IGPU.
+(Made for macOS Sequoia)

 Black screen glitch is fixed!